Compound Bow: Everything You Need to Know

 Bow Cam.

-For example, the single-cam compound bow is simple to use and quiet, but the speed is not very high.
+For example, the single-cam bow is simple to use and quiet, but the speed is not very high.
 The double-cam compound bow is difficult to adjust but offers incredible arrow speed.
-And the hybrid cam bow provides ease of maintenance and adjustment.
+The hybrid cam bow provides ease of maintenance and adjustment.

 Dominant eye

 Even if you have the best bow release in the world, you still need to figure out how to shoot with your dominant eye.
 This can be the right eye or the left eye.
-Once you understand this, it is important that you consider a compound bow that matches your dominant eye.
+Once you understand this, you must consider a compound bow that matches your dominant eye.

 The adjustment